jolicode/castor/CONTRIBUTING.md

 So it could be green on your local php version but fail on CI.

-### Testing helpers
+### Testing functions

-When your changes are related to helpers, run the `bin/generate-tests.php` to generate helpers tests to reflect your changes.
+When your changes are related to Castor's provided functions, run the `bin/generate-tests.php` to generate tests that would reflect your changes.

 ## Coding Standards